sungnga/revents/README.md

 - React-router-dom and react-router-native re-export all of react-router.
 React-router contains all of the main functionality.
 So we only need to install react-router-dom and we get all of the react-router functionality
 - The Router
   - `<BrowserRouter>` component
-    - We surround our App component in the BrowserRouter component
+    - We surround our App component in the BrowserRouter component.
+This will give our App component a routing capability
     - It handles dynamic requests
   - `<HashRouter>`
     - Useful for static websites